Locations:

 Advertisement

-“These products will decrease the bacterial load, but it’s gentle enough for the skin of people with HS,” says Dr. Kerns.
+“These products will decrease the bacterial load, but it’s gentle enough for the skin of people with HS,” notes Dr. Kerns.
 “A lot of over-the-counter antibacterial body washes have fragrances, dyes and a lot of other unnecessary ingredients.
 But products like Hibiclens are used in preparation for surgery.
 They’re less likely to cause irritation and allergic reactions.”

 Anti-inflammatory creams and lotions

 Your immune system kickstarts an inflammatory response in an effort to get rid of foreign invaders like bacteria associated with HS.
-But when that inflammatory response is in overdrive, you’ll be tempted to itch, scratch or break open those clogged hair follicles which could lead to more trouble.
+But when that inflammatory response is in overdrive, you’ll be tempted to itch, scratch or break open those clogged hair follicles (which could lead to more trouble).

 “With HS, your hair follicle ruptures deep in the skin,” explains Dr. Kerns.
 “When you scratch, pop or irritate the area, you’re just creating damage to the upper layers of your skin and you can end up having more clogging.”